TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

 *   4 more years: Obama wins re-election Updated 11/7/2012 at 12:33 a.m.
-413 comments
+545 comments
-*   Election 2012: Collier judge race a win for McGarity over Turner Updated 11/6/2012 at 11:02 p.m.
-11 comments
+*   Papa John's CEO: Obamacare likely to raise costs, result in employee's hours being cut Published 11/7/2012 at 9:06 p.m.
+62 comments
+*   Crane crashes down on U.S. 41 in Naples Updated 11/7/2012 at 4:13 p.m.
+10 comments
 *   In the Know: What’s happening at former Sweet Mama’s diner and Doc’s Pizza House?
 Published 11/7/2012 at 5:15 a.m.
-7 comments
+12 comments
-*   Man's neck impaled by pole at swamp buggy races Published 11/5/2012 at 6:39 p.m.
-35 comments
-*   Obama?
-Romney?
-Nation decides after long campaign Updated 11/6/2012 at 4:36 p.m.
-142 comments
+*   Stocks plunge after election.
+Europe woes deepen Published 11/7/2012 at 12:16 p.m.
+66 comments

-Photo Galleries Election 2012: Voting in Collier County Editorial Cartoons: November 7, 2012 Naples International Film Festival…
+Photo Galleries Editorial Cartoons: November 7, 2012 Crane collapes onto US 41 in Naples Naples International Film Festival…

 *   4 more years: Obama wins re-election Published 11/6/2012 at 8:00 a.m.
-413 comments
+545 comments
 *   Obama?
 Romney?
 Nation decides after long campaign Published 11/5/2012 at 11:11 p.m.
 142 comments
 *   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
-140 comments
+141 comments
 *   Romney in a landslide  in Community School of Naples mock election Published 11/5/2012 at 6:57 p.m.
 118 comments
-*   Florida remains tough sell to end for Obama, Romney Published 11/5/2012 at 5:39 a.m.
-69 comments

-*   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
-382 comments
+*   Stocks plunge after election.
+Europe woes deepen Published 11/7/2012 at 12:16 p.m.
+66 comments

 *   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
-140 comments
+141 comments
 *   In the Know: New dining options at former Rossopomodoro and L’Etoile restaurants Published 10/31/2012 at 5:17 a.m.
 16 comments
 *   Naples' Tom Golisano is $20 million donor to Lee Memorial's new children's hospital Published 10/30/2012 at 11:41 a.m.
 44 comments
 *   Plans fizzle for SW Fla energy crop jatropha, company executive indicted Published 11/5/2012 at 8:00 a.m.
 5 comments
+*   Editorial: President of the United States Published 10/28/2012 at 4:00 a.m.
+382 comments

 Weather